Syllabus for JEE Advanced 2018

 Imagination and Aesthetic Sensitivity:

-Composition exercise with given elements.
+- Composition exercise with given elements.
 Context mapping.
-Creativity check through innovative uncommon test with familiar objects.
-Sense of colour grouping or application.
+Creativity check through the innovative uncommon test with familiar objects.
+The sense of colour grouping or application.